 This is a coach tour and your tour guide is Andrew White

-TO SECURE YOUR PLACE TO RFC & RAF TOUR PLEASE PAY A 10% DEPOSIT ON THE BUTTONS BELOW.
+TO SECURE YOUR PLACE TO RFC & RAF TOUR PLEASE GET IN TOUCH OR PAY A 10% DEPOSIT ON THE BUTTONS BELOW.

 Andrew is a retired RAF wing commander; who served in the Intelligence Branch for 26 years until 2011, seeing operational service in Northern Ireland, Bosnia and Iraq.
 Andrew hold’s Badge no. 37 from the Guild of Battlefield Guides, and has had two books published.

 Meet at Ashford International station.
 Catch the coach to Stow Maries Aerodrome in Essex.
 This is a historical airfield which was in use by the Royal Flying Corps (latterly the Royal Air Force) during the First World War.
 It has been given listed status on account of being the best-preserved airfield from the First World War.